shankara-n/remotePatcher/README.md

 ## Working

+Two variants, exec and exec_port have been finished and unit tested.
+They use the IPs no_port.csv and IPs.csv files respectively.

 ### Tasks

 - [ ] Read a csv file, execute the commands on remote system.
 Login hardcoded to script.